Apzyte-Gamer/hack-Envision-2024/Pwn and Reverse Engineering/Baby APK/README.md

 I then went onto CyberChef with the string `AAE^pZXiwJof4<ZV}V~hQVXf` and tried to decrypt it.

+The `encryptPass` function used to encrypt the password had `reverse.charAt(i) +4` which made me sure to do `SUB` and `reverse` at first.

-By these methods, I was able to get `m4Lw4rE_4nAly5ed` and putting this as the flag works!
+And finally by these methods, I was able to get `m4Lw4rE_4nAly5ed` and putting this as the flag works!

 ![image](https://github.com/Apzyte-Gamer/hack-Envision-2024/assets/71684682/300fb92c-0125-43dc-8979-d35423ff2b0a)